microsoft/pylance-release/SUPPORT.md

 ## How to file issues and get help

 This project uses GitHub Issues to track bugs and feature requests.
 Please search the [existing issues](https://github.com/microsoft/pylance-release/issues) before filing new issues to avoid duplicates.
-For new issues, file your bug or feature request as a new Issue.
+For new issues, file your bug or feature request as a new issue.

 For help and questions about using this project, please see the [Discussions page](https://github.com/microsoft/pylance-release/discussions) in our GitHub repository.